edonsec/cookiejack/README.md

 # CookieJack

+I wrote this as a proof of concept and it is not to be used for for any illegitimate purposes.

 CookieJack sniffs plaintext HTTP traffic for cookie related headers, it then injects them to awaiting listeners.

 The primary listener sends these to a WebSocket server, using the accompanying Chrome / Firefox extensions by connecting to the available WebSocket server it injects the cookies into the browser in real time.